SFTtech/nyan/doc/nyan.md

       operator overrides can be propagated to arbitrarily nested patches.
   * The patch will fail to be loaded if:
     * The patch target is not known
-    * Any of changed members is not present in the patch target
+    * Any of changed members is not known in the patch target
     * Any of the added parents is not known
     * -> Blind patching is not allowed
   * The patch will succeed to load if: